cuatromedios/kusikusi3/README.md

 Full documentation coming soon!

 ## Testings
 Testings are an important part of developing any kind of project.
-To run the Kusikusi testings all you have to do is run the next command in your project directory:
+To run the Kusikusi testings all you have to do is run the next command in your project directory, please use quotes in login and password specially if using special characters:
 ```
-./vendor/bin/phpunit --bootstrap vendor/autoload.php tests/ username password
+./vendor/bin/phpunit --bootstrap vendor/autoload.php tests/ 'username' 'password'
 ```
 Where:
 * **username:** is the user "admin" that was given to you after running the artisan migrate command.